 It combines both HPPS and PTDS dyeing agents, and one bottle can get roughly up to a dozen applications on a short beard.
 True Sons carries seven shades, from ginger and blonde to brown black and true black, it’s got something that will carefully match your natural shade.

-Simpler is another terrific foam dye, which maintains a longer shelf life, past the typical 1-2 month window of competitors’ dyes.
+Simpler is another terrific foam dye, which may maintain a longer shelf life, past the typical 1-2 month window of competitors’ dyes.
 Simpler comes with a brush that makes for easy, uniform application, too, if you would rather not massage it in with your hands.
 (Still, wear the gloves.)
 Simpler has seven shades, from ginger to black, so there’s guaranteed to be something for you.
 Each can promises roughly 3-4 applications on a full head of head, or 12 applications on your short beard alone.
 Its primary dyeing agent is PTDS, and the brand prides itself for being an aerosol dye with no flammable ingredients. (“No flammable ingredients” on your face is a good thing, regardless of the odds of you hovering near an open flame while dyeing.)
-It also nourishes skin and hair with oils of aloe vera, coconut, avocado, jojoba, and meadowfoam seeds, delivering antioxidants and soothing, fortifying nutrients.
+It also promises to nourish skin and hair with oils of aloe vera, coconut, avocado, jojoba, and meadowfoam seeds, delivering soothing, fortifying nutrients.